 Biotin supplements are unlikely to promote hair growth if you don’t have a biotin deficiency or an underlying condition.

 There’s currently no evidence to suggest that vitamin C supplements can reduce hair loss or improve regrowth [45-46].
 But it’s still important to get enough vitamin C in your diet to stimulate collagen production and increase iron absorption.
+Find out how collagen affects hair growth.

 Vitamin D plays a bigger role in hair loss than perhaps any other micronutrient.
 But despite this, there have been no major published studies into the effect of vitamin D supplements on hair regrowth.